 If you don’t need the extra information provided in the kit and just want to know how to get the forms filed, the actual steps you take to form a Maine limited liability company are pretty simple.
+(These instructions are up-to-date as of July 27, 2020.).
 Here’s what you do:

 1. Check if the LLC name you want is available

 As a first step, check if the LLC name you want to use is even available.
 Here’s an easy and free way to do this: You can search for a similarly named LLC using the Maine online database at:

 If you are unable to find the information you need through the resources provided on this web site, please contact the Bureau’s Reporting and Information Section at 207-624-7752.
 Although not necessary, you can also reserve a name for $20 by filling out an application.

 2. Download and print the application to create an LLC and the Filer Contact Cover Letter form from the Maine Secretary of State’s web site